bramble-lang/thorn/README.md

 directory is).
 Run `thorns` from that directory, it will automatically load the Insights data from the `./target` directory and host it for querying.

-### Interact with Insights Data
-After running the server, go to the `viewer` subdirectory of this project and run `npm start` this will start the React GUI application which will connect to the Thorn server and let you explore the insights data from your project.